lillieharlow/Assignment-2-Custom-Software-Application/personal_notes.md

 5. Finished -> Exit app

 ### Global setup
-- u handles all login/signup
+- u = User() handles all login/signup

 ### Functions
 - Welcome message (different for new vs returning)
 - If user is new, def to show "no tasks yet" message
-- Task - input from user, ask what task they want to add
+- Task - input asks user what task they want to add
-    - asks user to type a task
-    - checks input isn't blank/empty
+    - check input isn't empty or too long
-    - checks length
-    - returns task or None if invalid
+- Store task as index/number to easily mark task as complete or delete
-- Task stored with number/index to easily reference in code
-    - asks user what task number/index
+    - User input selects index/task
+    - check valid input
-    - converts answer to number
+    - str to int conversion
-    - checks validity
-    - returns task index or none if invalid

 ### Task Menu Function
 - One of two main menus - Task Menu